brainandforce/Electrum.jl/README.md

 ## Current features

 * Reading of common file formats:
-     + ABINIT outputs from versions 7.10.5 and 8.10.4
+     + ABINIT potential and density outputs from versions 7.10.5 and 8.10.4
+     + ABINIT HGH pseudopotentials
-     + VASP WAVECAR and DOSCAR
+     + VASP WAVECAR, DOSCAR, and PROCAR
      + XCrysDen XSF
      + XYZ files
 * Writing of common file formats:
      + XCrysDen XSF
-     + XYZ files

 ## Planned features

 This project is just starting to get off the ground, but here's what we have planned:

  * Reading and writing of common file formats:
+     + ABINIT wavefunction outputs
-     + XYZ and XTL files
+     + XYZ files
-     + VASP PROCAR
+     + XTL files
      + CIF files
  * Manipulation of data grids associated with crystal structures
      + Common elementwise mathematical operations on data grids